kitten-science/kitten-scientists/packages/documentation/docs/reference/Repository Scripts/index.md

 -   Description:

-    Builds the development container and starts it.
+    Builds the [Development Container](../../development.md#development-with-kittens-game-container) and starts it.

 ## docs:build